projetmbc/for-writing/README.md

 The monorepo for-writing
 ========================

-This monorepo offers some general tools to facilitate part of the process of creating scientific documents.
+This monorepo includes a set of tools designed to simplify and support the process of creating scientific documents.

 <!-- :monorepo-content-START: -->
 <!-- :monorepo-content-END: -->